 Obtaining a Bachelor’s Degree in Human Resources

-Students looking to achieve a bachelor’s degree to enter the field of human resources have a wide range of degrees to choose from, including business management, human resource management, finance, public administration, and more.
+Students looking to earn a bachelor’s degree to enter the field of human resources have a wide range of degrees to choose from, including business management, human resource management, finance, public administration, and more.

-Although many degrees are applicable to the field, bachelor’s degrees designed specifically for careers in human resources include, but are not limited to:
+Bachelor’s degrees designed specifically for careers in human resources include, but are not limited to:

 - Bachelors in human resources (BA or BS)